 There are so many different brands of thread available for hand embroidery.
-Choosing the best embroidery thread that is made of the highest quality fibers is a must so that your project will turn out nice and last a long time.
-This post focuses mainly around cotton embroidery floss, which is commonly used in surface embroidery, but you can check out this other post I made to learn more about all of the different types of embroidery threads used in hand embroidery.
+Choosing embroidery thread that is easy to work with and made of the highest quality fibers is a must so that your project will turn out nice and last a long time.

 This post is one of several about hand embroidery supplies.